99designs/gqlgen/docs/content/getting-started.md

 //go:generate go run scripts/gqlgen.go -v
 ```

 This magic comment tells `go generate` what command to run when we want to regenerate our code.
-You can now run any generation commands for your project with:
+To run go generate recursively over your entire project, use this command:

 ```go
 go generate ./...